George F. Dixon, III, President, and Members, Board of Trustees, Greater Cleveland Regional Transit Authority and Residents of Cuyahoga County, Ohio:

 Transit Centers - Transit centers are strategically located where bus routes intersect and service is timed to provide easy transferring.
 Larger centers include indoor waiting areas and concessions.
 GCRTA has existing Transit Centers at Fairview Park, Euclid, North Olmsted, Maple Heights, Parma Mall and the Stephanie Tubbs Jones center in downtown Cleveland.

 Park-N-Ride Lots - Parking lots are strategically located at freeway or other major intersections.
 Commuters leave their cars and ride express service to and from their destinations.
-GCRTA provides more than 8,350 parking spaces at 21 of the rapid transit stations.
+GCRTA provides more than 8,800 parking spaces at 21 of the rapid transit stations.
 In addition, the Authority operates five Park-N-Ride lots in Berea, Brecksville, Rocky River, Strongsville, and Westlake with more than 1,200 parking spaces combined.
-An expansion project, adding 250 additional parking spaces at the Westlake Park-N-Ride Lot, will be under construction in 2012.
+An expansion project, added 250 additional parking spaces at the Westlake Park-N-Ride Lot.

-Paratransit Facility - The Paratransit Facility was completed in 1983 and houses all Paratransit functions including scheduling, dispatching and both revenue and non-revenue repairs.
-It is undergoing an 18-month rehabilitation scheduled for completion in mid-2012.
-Additional work scheduled for 2012, funded from an anticipated Federal State of Good Repair grant, includes various facilities improvements and replacement of equipment.
+Paratransit Facility – The Paratransit Facility was completed in 1983 and houses all Parartansit functions including scheduling, dispatching and both revenue and non-revenue repairs.
+It is undergoing an 18-month rehabilitation scheduled for completion in mid-2013.
+Additional work scheduled for 2013, funded from an anticipated Federal State of Good Repair grant, includes various facilities improvements and replacement of equipment.

 CAPITAL IMPROVEMENT PLAN